 The Scottish Parliament was established after the Scotland Act 1998 transferred responsibility for education, transport, justice, health and other issues away from Westminster.

-Former Liberal Democrat Leader David Steel was the first Presiding Officer of the new Parliament, which met for the first time in May 1999.
 The Scottish Liberal Democrats were in government in Scotland between 1999 and 2007 in coalition.

 The Scottish Parliament is made up of 129 elected MSPs.